victorbrax/exten-sort/readme.md

 `move(os.path.join(path, file), os.path.join(extension_path, file))`

 Moves the current file to the folder with its corresponding extension.
 The "move" method from the "shutil" library is used to move the file from one place to.

+### Disclaimer
+Use the script at your own risk.
+It is important to test it on a small folder before running it on the entire downloads folder to make sure it works correctly and to avoid any data loss.

 > Thank you for the prestige.